aurimas13/Solutions-To-Problems/README.md

 ------

-The repository is constantly updated when **Python**, **Java** or **SQL** solution to the problem found at [LeetCode](https://leetcode.com/problemset/all/) (mostly) or [HackerRank](https://www.hackerrank.com/domains/python) is solved.
+📢 Roll up, roll up!
+Welcome to the grand repository of brilliant code solutions.
+Constantly updated with enchanting **Python**, **Java** or **SQL** solutions to bewitching problems found at [LeetCode](https://leetcode.com/problemset/all/) (mostly) or [HackerRank](https://www.hackerrank.com/domains/python).
+Share the thrill as we unravel the mysteries of high-tier companies like Adobe, Airbnb, Amazon, Apple, Bloomberg, and more!
-The solutions to **LeetCode** problems are posted at the discussion sections in each solved problem's folder. <br>

-Currently solving probnlems of different study programs and each day a daily [LeetCode](https://leetcode.com/problemset/all/) problem.

-If the solved **LeetCode** problem is one of the problems asked by high-tier companies like Adobe, Airbnb, Amazon, Apple, Bloomberg, DE Shaw, Goldman Sachs, Google, LinkedIn, Meta (previously facebook), Microsoft, Netflix, Reddit, Spotify, Tesla], TikTok, Twitter or Uber then that solution for all the companies that had given it as a problem are indentified [here](#problems-and-solutions) while the total number of solved problems per company is given [here](#total-number).
-If the solution wasn't asked to be solved by any of the companies and the solved problem is not glued to any of the high-tier companies; it is just a random problem that was solved through other companies. <br>

-The progress of my **LeetCode** account regarding these solutions with additional information like blog post for some solutions giving explanations on them can be found by looking at my [LeetCode profile](https://leetcode.com/aurimas13/).
+🎪 Behold the mesmerizing progress of the LeetCode account, sprinkled with magical blog posts providing explanations on select solutions.
+Gaze upon it [here](https://leetcode.com/aurimas13/).

-The **LeetCode** solutions of **Python** are found  [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/LeetCode/Python%20Solutions), **HackerRank** solutions of **Python** are found [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/HackerRank/Python%20Solutions) while **LeetCode** solutions implementing Java are found [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/LeetCode/Java%20Solutions).
+🎡 Marvel at the colorful array of LeetCode solutions in **Python** [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/LeetCode/Python%20Solutions), **HackerRank** solutions in **Python** [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/HackerRank/Python%20Solutions), and **LeetCode** solutions in Java [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/LeetCode/Java%20Solutions).

-Each problem folder has the description of the problem found through pressing the link in **README** at the respective folder or if it is provided for the particular high-tier company as described above.
-Some **README**'s in the problem's forder also have the solution and explanation for the problem that redirects to the solution and the explanation to LeetCode post.
-By pressing on the name of the problem at the [Problems and Solutions](#problems-and-solutions), [Must Do Problems](#must-do-problems) or [Google Top](#google-top) you will be redirected to the problem description (1<sup>st</sup> column) followed by the solution (2<sup>nd</sup> column) while the 3<sup>rd</sup> and 4<sup>th</sup> columns give time and space complexities of the solution.
+🔮 Each problem folder unveils the description of the problem and, sometimes, the solution and explanation.
+Click the name of the problem in the [Problems and Solutions](#problems-and-solutions), [Must Do Problems](#must-do-problems) or [Google Top](#google-top) to reveal its secrets.

-Currently, doing **Python** & a bit of **Java** problems of **LeetCode**. **HackerRank** problems were finished on May and from *28<sup>th</sup> of May 2022* am working on solving at least one **Python** problem from [LeetCode](https://leetcode.com/problemset/all/) daily.

-The solution is put at the respective **LeetCode** folder and added to the list of a [problems and solutions](#problems-and-solutions) where companies that provide that problem are identified.
+🎭 Currently enchanting the world with **Python** & a touch of **Java** a touch of Java from **LeetCode**.
+A daily Python problem from [LeetCode](https://leetcode.com/problemset/all/) has been vanquished since 28<sup>th</sup> of May 2022.

-**SQL** solutions of problems at *HackerRank* & *LeetCode* might come later while they will be updated [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/HackerRank/SQL%20Solutions) for **HackerRank** and [here](https://github.com/aurimas13/Solutions-To-Problems/tree/main/LeetCode/SQL%20Solutions) for **LeetCode**.
+🎠 The magic continues with **SQL** solutions of problems at *HackerRank* & *LeetCode*, coming soon to [HackerRank SQL Solutions]((https://github.com/aurimas13/Solutions-To-Problems/tree/main/HackerRank/SQL%20Solutions)) and [LeetCode SQL Solutions]((https://github.com/aurimas13/Solutions-To-Problems/tree/main/LeetCode/SQL%20Solutions).

 # Table of Contents